-French Bulldog parents should have general eye checks to make sure that their eyes are in good health.
+- French Bulldog parents should have general eye checks to make sure that their eyes are in good health.

-Hip dysplasia can also occur in French Bulldogs, but hip scoring is available.
+- Hip dysplasia can also occur in French Bulldogs, but hip scoring is available.
 Any breeding pair of Frenchies should be hip tested, and the scores made available to any potential puppy purchasers.

 So, several of these health problems can be avoided or reduced by sensible puppy purchasing.

-French Bulldog Dwarfism
+Dwarfism in the French Bulldog

-French Bulldogs all suffer from a form of dwarfism called chondrodystrophy.
+Frenchies all suffer from a form of dwarfism called chondrodystrophy.

 It can lead to a number of issues including back problems, malformed hips and oversized heads relative to their bodies.